 Once separated you need to place the empty bin on the ground and then refill from the top, with undecomposed material.
 The composted material can then be used in the container garden whilst the non-composted material goes back into the bin, to start a new batch of compost making,

-This is why you need plenty of room around the bin so that you can empty and refill the bin will ease.
+This is why you need plenty of room around the bin so that you can empty and refill the bin with ease.

 WHAT GOES INTO A COMPOST BIN?